DataDog/datadog-cdk-constructs/README.md

 ## Using Projen

 The Datadog CDK Construct Libraries use Projen to maintain project configuration files such as the `package.json`, `.gitignore`, `.npmignore`, etc. Most of the configuration files will be protected by Projen via read-only permissions.
-In order to change these files, edit the `.projenrc.js` file, then run `npx projen` to synthesize the new changes.
+In order to change these files, edit the `.projenrc.ts` file, then run `yarn projen` to synthesize the new changes.
 Check out [Projen][13] for more details.

 ## Migrating from v2-1.x.x to v2-2.x.x